cibernox/cibernox.github.io/source/_posts/2016-01-24-ember-closure-actions-in-depth.markdown

 ### `action` in the "element space"

-When invoked withing the context of an html element (what is internally known as the _"elements space"_), the `action` keyword does a quite a lot of stuff.
+When invoked withing the context of an html element (what is known as the _"elements space"_), the `action` keyword does a quite a lot of stuff.
 It registers in the global Ember dispatcher one (or some) handlers for events whose target is the element in which it was invoked.

-In the first line of the previous example, the helper is registering in the event handler for `click` attached automatically by Ember in the root element of your app a function that will be invoked when the target of the event is that button.
-It's also doing the same thing for the `keypress` event when the pressed key is <kbd>enter<kbd>.
-That function will call the `sayHi` function on the context of that template.
+In the first line of the previous example, the helper is registering in the event handler for `click` attached automatically by Ember to the root of your app a handler that will be invoked when the target of the event is that button.
+It's also doing the same thing for the `keypress` event when the pressed key is <kbd>enter</kbd>.
+That handler will on turn call the `sayHi` action on the context of that template.

-Apart from all that, the action helper will call `preventDefault()` on that event, hijaking the default behavior of the tag, like by example submitting the form in which that button lives.
+Apart from all that, the action helper will call `preventDefault()` on that event, hijacking its default behavior, like by example submitting the form in which that button lives.
 However, that will not prevent the event from bubbling.

-Both behaviours can be tunned from the template with options:
+Both behaviors can be tunned from the template with options:

 {% raw %}
 ```html